BACnet Driver Addressing

 Write Priority

-Select the priority used to write to commandable properties (typically, the Present_Value property of output and value-storing objects).
+Select the priority used to access commandable properties (typically, the Present_Value property of output and value-storing objects).
 The BACnet prioritization system uses priority values from 1 (highest) to 16 (lowest) to arbitrate between multiple devices attempting to write to the same property.

-The non-null value with the highest priority assigned to it will be returned when attempting to read the property.
-Therefore, this setting has no effect on the value being read.
+If declared for the Read Address of a commandable property, it will override the default behavior of the prioritization system by returning the value assigned to the property in the object, if not null.
+Otherwise, the non-null value with the highest priority assigned to it will be returned when attempting to read the property.
+This setting has no effect on non-commandable properties.
 Items of the read-only property Priority_Array contain the values currently assigned to each priority level.
 If all priorities are assigned a null value, Present_Value will return the value of the property Relinquish_Default instead.
-If the first option (Default) is selected, no priority will be specified when attempting to write to the device, which is effectively the same as priority 16.
+If the first option (Default) is selected, no priority will be specified when attempting to write to the device, which is effectively the same as the driver's Default Write Priority parameter.
 Devices will ignore this setting if the property does not support write priorities.